 Bend your knees a little and balance your weight comfortably and evenly.

 Place your elbows close to your body with your left fist held at head height and in a position that corresponds to your left foot.

 The right fist should be at head height also and guarding the chin, with both elbows protecting your body and both fists protecting your chin.

 This is your defensive and offensive position after throwing punches, so please practice this before going any further.
 When moving forward in this boxing stance the left foot moves forward first and then the right follows.

 When moving back, the right moves back and then the left follows.
 When moving sideward to the right, the right foot moves first followed by the left.
 When moving sideward to the left, the left foot moves first followed by the right.

-Practice this moving forward, back and sideward in the boxer's stance until it is done smoothly and quickly.
-Remember to keep your guard up and elbows tucked in to your sides.
+Practice this moving forward, back, and sideward in the boxer’s stance until it is done smoothly and quickly.
+Remember to keep your guard up and your elbows tucked into your sides.

 A left jab has many uses, it can be used for both offensive and